dragonfruitnetwork/dragon6-api/readme.md

 - find the output of the above command and copy the Dockerfile
 - `docker build -t dragon6:latest`
 - upload to container registry and go!

+### Linux Container

+The linux container is the same but uses commands unavaliable in the heroku config.
+It needs to be setup with a reverse proxy for port `5000`

+Docker Images need to be built by right clicking on the dockerfile and clicking `Build Docker Image`